Bay Area Rapid Transit rolling stock: C series

 Just as BART had realized in the mid-1970s that it had ordered too many A cars, it also learned that it took more time than desired to change the length of a train.
-BART had originally planned to bring cars into a yard after the morning rush, remove B cars to shorten a train for midday service, before returning to a yard to add cars for the evening rush.
+BART had originally planned to bring trains into yards after the morning rush and remove B cars to shorten the trains for midday service, before returning them to yards again to add cars for the evening rush.
 Ultimately this procedure resulted in long downtimes and increased the number of operators needed.

 BART's solution to both issues was a new design, the C car.
-These cars had an operators cab like the A cars, but could be reconfigured to allow them to be used as an intermediate car like the B cars.
-When placed in the middle of a train consist, the operator's cab is closed off, and a door in the nose opens, allowing passengers to pass through to the next car (always another C car cab).
-This allowed BART to make one long train that could be quickly "break" into two trains outside of a yard.
-Crews could also do the reverse and "make" one long train from two shorter consists.
-To add the operators cab, while maintaining the same length as a B car, the C cars could only seat 56 passengers (a loss of 4 seats).
+A C car has an operator’s cab like an A car but can also be used as an intermediate car like a B car.
+When placed in the middle of a train consist, the operator's cab is closed off and a door in the nose opens, allowing passengers to pass through to the next car (always another C car).
+This allowed BART to make one long train that could quickly break into two trains outside of a yard.
+Crews could also do the reverse and make one long train from two shorter consists.
+To add the operator’s cab while maintaining the same length as a B car, the C cars could only seat 56 passengers (a loss of four seats).

 The first C cars, referred to as C1 cars, were built by Alstom between 1987 and 1989.
 The second order of C cars, built by Morrison–Knudsen, are known as C2 cars.
 At the time of their construction, the C2 cars also featured flip-up seats which could be folded to accommodate wheelchair users; these seats were later removed during refurbishment.